girliemac/terrarium-project/intro-to-css/README.md

 > The `plant` itself also has absolute positioning, necessary to making it draggable, as you will discover in the next lesson.

-✅ Tinker with switching the types of positioning of the side containers and the plant-holder.
+✅ Experiment with switching the types of positioning of the side containers and the plant-holder.
 What happens?

 ## 5. CSS Layouts